1-800-275-4279

 One type of accident may be an exception

 One type of car accident may be an exception to the rule of always reporting a car accident.
 The exception is a single-car accident involving only your vehicle, which occurred on your private property and where you were the only person in the car.
-Suppose the only result of the car accident was property damage to your own property, and you’re sure you aren’t injured.
+Suppose the only result of the car accident was property damage to your property, and you’re sure you aren’t injured.
 In that case, you are probably safe not reporting the accident to your insurance company.
 An example might be your backing your car into your garage door.

 1-800Ask-Gary can refer you to medical professionals and lawyers

 1-800-Ask-Gary is a free car accident referral hotline.
-Compassionate operators are available 24 hours a day to refer you to doctors and lawyers who are experienced in helping those involved in car crashes.
+Compassionate operators are available 24 hours a day to refer you to doctors and lawyers experienced in helping those involved in car crashes.
 The doctors can treat your injuries, and the lawyers can help you through the insurance company claim process.

 1-800Ask-Gary provides referrals to professionals in Florida, Minnesota, and New Mexico.